Can we consider spores as ellipsoid polystyrene particles? – Characterization of ellipsoid polystyrene particles

 • Measuring the hardness of Bacillus subtilis spores using Atomic Force Microscopy (based on time availability)

+Completing all the tasks above is not necessary.
 This project will provide you hands-on experience with essential particle characterization techniques.
 You will have the opportunity to start immediately or upon agreement.

 Interested?
 Feel free to contact Yiyao Hu at for more details.